Trying to Conceive: Irregular Periods After Birth Control

 If your periods were regular-ish when you were a teen, they will probably level out again soon.
 (And remember, even women who menstruate like clockwork STILL occasionally have annovulatory cycles for one reason or another.
 Stress is usually blamed, although you know I would rather poke myself in the eye with some lipliner than tell another woman trying to conceive to “just relax.”)
 If another six months goes by and you’re not pregnant and still having really irregular periods, by all means talk to your doctor.
 But a lot of doctors will tell you the “six months to a year” post-birth-control time period.
 (Of course, you should still be getting your pap smears and regular pelvic exams during this time too, nag nag.)

 If you feel like you must do something in the meantime or you will lose your damn mind, head over to Whole Foods and pick up some prenatal vitamins and some raspberry leaf tea.
 Prenatals are always a good idea for anyone actively trying to conceive, plus they will correct any underlying deficiencies that could be keeping your body off-kilter.
 The raspberry leaf tea is just one of the many crockpot natural remedies I tried (it “supports the female system” and supposedly has been used by Native American women for centuries to correct irregular menstruation).
 I don’t know.
 I certainly didn’t drink the recommended three cups a DAY, but I did drink a cup in the morning occasionally and well…huh.
 I got pregnant.
-(I didn’t use raspberry leaf to get pregnant with Noah, by the way.
+(I didn’t use raspberry leaf to get pregnant with my first son, Noah, by the way.
 That time I got a dog.
 So you could also try that.)
 (Thus ends the possibly specious logic portion of the Smackdown.)

 But seriously: it’s okay.
 You’re describing something that has happened to a lot of women.
 You’re not alone or some barren freak of nature.
 It’s unnerving, once you decide that you really really really omfg want a baby, to discover just how random and delicate the whole egg-meet-sperm process is.
 (Even my OB has said, on multiple occasions, that it’s pretty amazing any of us ever manage to get born.)
 But it is not time to panic yet.
 Even if you DO end up heading down the ART route, there will be plenty of time to freak out and regroup and come up with a plan and deal with whatever obstacles are in your way.
 But right now, at this moment in time, there’s just no reason to be anything other than optimistic that everything will work out just fine.